-- 1. How do you plan to represent the interests of students in all grades while serving on the State Board of Education?
+- 1. How do you plan to represent the interests of students in all grades while serving on SBE?
 Do you think it will be a challenge for a high school student to make a difference on the board? - 2.
 What do you think is the most important issue that the board should address during your term? - 3.
 Every year, legislators consider proposals to add new mandatory subjects to be taught in public schools.
 Do you think there are any missing subjects or classes that all students should take? - 4.
-In your opinion, how has the COVID-19 pandemic affected students' school experience?
-What role should SBE take in addressing this? - 5.
 There are many reports, especially since the pandemic, of students struggling with mental health issues.
-Are schools and the educational system doing enough to help students cope with stress and other mental health challenges? - 6.
-What is your opinion of remote, online learning?
-Do you think public school students should have an option to learn online rather than in person? - 7.
+Are schools and the educational system doing enough to help students cope with stress and other mental health challenges? - 5.
+While it has been about five years after the pandemic started, the disruption to school had significant and lingering effects on students' learning.
+What effects have you seen among your peers?
+What more can be done to help students catch up? - 6.
+SBE recently released a position statement and policy guidance on the use of cell phones in schools, recommending that school districts fully restrict them for elementary and middle school students and limit their use during the day by high school students.
+How do you think cell phones affect students' learning and social interaction?
+Do you think cell phones should be banned in schools? - 7.
+The CT Mirror reported that teachers on average currently spend over \$650 a year on their own supplies.
+How do you feel about the availability of supplies necessary to be successful in the classroom? - 8.
 In your experience, what qualities does an outstanding teacher have?
-How can Connecticut encourage more students to explore teaching careers? - 8.
+How can Connecticut encourage more students to explore teaching careers? - 9.
 Besides teachers and principals, what other staff members have a major impact on students?
-How can SBE help support these staff members? - 9.
+How can SBE help support these staff members? - 10.
 One of SBE's duties is to ensure that each school district gives its students opportunities to interact with students from other racial, ethnic, and economic backgrounds.
-Do you have any ideas about what schools can do to increase these opportunities? - 10.
-What are students' top concerns about physical safety in schools? - 11.
-Connecticut has many different public school options for students, including neighborhood public schools, magnet schools, and charter schools.
-How do you plan on advocating for students who attend all different types of public schools? - 12.
-Are there any issues that SBE should not take action on because they are not important to students, even though adults think they are?
+Do you have any ideas about what schools can do to increase these opportunities?

-JM:co
+HP:co